 \subsection{Assumptions about the attacker}

 The attacker seeks to launch an \emph{untargeted} evasion attack, i.e., produce \acp{AE} that cause instances of the target class to be misclassified into any other class~\cite{nist.ai.100-2e2023}.
-Through the untargeted evasion attack, the attacker's ultimate goal is violating the integrity of the targeted \ac{ML} model~\cite{nist.ai.100-2e2023}.
+Through this untargeted evasion attack, the attacker's ultimate goal is to violate the integrity of the targeted \ac{ML} model~\cite{nist.ai.100-2e2023}.